-Flaring, Venting and Incinerating Summary
+Flaring Summary

-The Flaring, Venting and Incinerating Summary provides an annual summary of flared volumes of gas and progress toward meeting the objectives of reducing or eliminating flaring, venting and incinerating as outlined in the BC Energy Plan.
-This summary is for the 2011 calendar year.
+The Flaring Summary provides an annual summary of flared volumes of gas in B.C. and the progress made toward reducing flaring.
+This summary is for the 2012 calendar year.

 In 2007, the provincial government announced the BC Energy Plan, and the following year the BC Oil and Gas Commission (Commission) released the Flaring and Venting Reduction Guideline (Guideline).
 With natural gas conservation a key objective, the Guideline provides regulatory guidance for flaring, venting and incinerating at all wellsites, facilities and pipelines regulated under the Oil and Gas Activities Act.
 New wells, facilities and pipelines are designed and operated to conform to the Guideline.